rune/rune/docs/docs/multiplayer/supported-games.md

 ## Adding Support for More Games in Upcoming Version

-Rune's multiplayer SDK has some great new updates coming, including shared timers, update loop, and more!
+Rune's multiplayer SDK has some great new updates coming, including fast update loop!
 This'll add support for classics like Snake and modern real-time IO games.